lipupini/lipupini/collection/README.md

 In the `collection` root folder are subfolders that become the names of collections.

-Lipupini will attempt to serve any non-hidden files in these directories.
+Lipupini will attempt to serve any supported non-hidden files in these directories.
 If you drop a new video file into a collection folder, Lipupini will show it in the collection if it knows how to read the filetype.
 (See [MediaProcessors](../module/Lipupini/Collection/MediaProcessor/))

 Within an identifier folder is a `.lipupini` folder.
 This folder should have all the necessary data to configure an entire account just by dropping it into the filesystem.